thesecretlab/diary/Steps.md

 *Creating a project, understanding bundle identifiers, class prefixes.
 The concept of universal apps.*

 1. Create a new project.
-    1. Create a single-page application.
+    1. Create a single-view application.
     2. Name it 'Diary'.
     3. Set your organisation name to your name.
     4. Set the bundle identifier to your domain name, but reversed.
     3. Set the class prefix to 'DY'.
     4. Set the device type to 'iPhone'.
-    5. Ensure that 'Use Core Data' is **off**.

 We're now going to make the app use the provided icons.